 Known as as one of the top political satirists in America, Winstead has been recognized by all the major media outlets including The New York Times, The Washington Post and as Entertainment Weekly’s 100 most Creative People.

 Eunice the Uterus joined Lady Parts Justice in 2014 delivering what US News called “the most colorful” response to President Obama’s State of the Union Address.
-While always involved in the women’s rights movement, it wasn’t until recently that the volume of creepy anti women laws in Statehouses across the country reached the point where Eunice felt the need to get personally involved.
-She currently serves as LPJ’s press secretary and spokeswoman, and lives with her two cats in Washington, DC.
+While always involved in the reproductive rights movement, it wasn’t until recently when the volume of Uteri creepers passing dangerous laws started reaching epidemic proportions, that Eunice became a tireless warrior.
+Eunice currently serves as LPJ’s press secretary, spokesperson and brand ambassador.
+Eunice resides and resists with its rescue dogs in Washington, DC.